 If you love greengages (Reine-Claude) or mirabelle plums, then replace the spices with vanilla.

-There's no need to skin or peel plums before making jam.
-The process is so easy.
-However, I'd suggest you remove the plum stones.
+However, the good news is there's no need to skin or peel plums before making jam.

 Do I Need Pectin to Make Plum Jam?